Physics of whistles: Strouhal number

 The first number is the ratio of unsteady inertial forces to steady inertial forces.
 The number was named in honor of Vincenc Strouhal, who first deduced the relationship between the vortex shedding frequency around a cylinder and the flow speed.
-The characteristic variables were the cylinder diameter L_{1} and the speed U of the flow over it.
+The characteristic variables were the cylinder diameter L and the speed U of the flow over it.

 This number permits relationships to be developed between the different sizes and speeds.
-This equation may be referred to as a fluid mechanical Strouhal number in comparison with the second version, which may be referred to as the acoustical Strouhal number.
-The first version is used for the dynamic similarity of the fluid motion in whistles, while the second version is used for the dynamic similarity of the acoustical motion in whistles.
+This equation may be referred to as a fluid mechanical Strouhal number in comparison with the second version, which may be referred to as the acoustic Strouhal number.
+The first version is used for the dynamic similarity of the fluid motion in whistles, while the second version is used for the dynamic similarity of the acoustic motion in whistles.
 Many whistles require the use of both numbers.